-The Municipality of Puebla, especially the southern area, has been marked by urban sprawl caused by prioritising the use of motor vehicles, the consequences of this urban expansion had caused problems of congestion, inequality and high polluting emissions, to counteract this consequences is necessary to implement sustainable urban mobility systems that allow people to access the activities, services and destinations of the City in conditions of equity, security, sustainability and efficiency; which is why, in line with the Municipal Development Plan, the Sustainable Intramodality Project was developed, with which it is expected to reverse the current system focused on the use of motorised vehicles and start building cities that improve the quality of life of its inhabitants, prioritising and promoting sustainable intermodal mobility.
+The Municipality of Puebla, especially the southern area, has been marked by urban sprawl caused by prioritising the use of motor vehicles.
+The consequences of this urban expansion had caused problems of congestion, inequality and high polluting emissions.
+To counteract these consequences, it is necessary to implement sustainable urban mobility systems that allow people to access the activities, services and destinations of the City in conditions of equity, security, sustainability and efficiency.
+Hereby, in line with the Municipal Development Plan, the Sustainable Intramodality Project was developed.
+The project is expected to reverse the current system focused on the use of motorised vehicles and start building cities that improve the quality of life of its inhabitants, prioritising and promoting sustainable-intermodal mobility.

-One of the lessons learned by the process of the Intramodality project was the important role that regulations and normativity plays at establishing the guidelines for the develop of Sustainable Mobility System in the Municipality of Puebla.
-Nowadays, this legal framework, is few and vague, which sometimes results as a challenge faced by Mobility Systems for application and generation of new and better transportation ways, however, for this reason it is expected to work and review these rules and regulations that allow generating and protecting the plans, programs and works that exist and promote Sustainable Mobility.
+One of the lessons learned by the process of the intramodality project, was the important role that regulations and normativity play at establishing the guidelines for the development of a Sustainable Mobility System in the Municipality of Puebla.
+Currently, the legal framework is mostly lacking and vague, which sometimes poses a challenge to Mobility Systems in the application and generation of new and better transportation pathways.
+However, for this reason, it is expected that the municipality and its partners will work and review these rules and regulations that allow for the generation and protection of the plans, programs and works that exist and promote Sustainable Mobility.